Urban Advantage Program

 - Special post-visit activities to extend Garden learning into the classroom

-School Group Guided Workshop: These guided school programs include topical interactive activities and tours (fee: $150).
-Learn more >Self-guided tours: Bring your class for free when you register online at least two weeks in advance.
-Preregistered self-guided groups receive an admission pass for entry to the Garden grounds, Steinhardt Conservatory, and school lunch area.
-Register for a self-guided tour.
+Self-guided group visits: Bring your class for free when you register online at least two weeks in advance.
+Preregistered self-guided groups receive an admission pass for entry to the Garden grounds and Steinhardt Conservatory and priority admission to the School Lunch Area, open seasonally.
+Register for a self-guided group visit

 Ask us for help!
-We are happy to help you plan your trip and answer questions about guided school programs, self-guided school visits, and other programs that support science learning at BBG.
-Contact Barbara Kurland at firstname.lastname@example.org or call 718-623-7235.
+We are glad to help you plan your visit.
+For more information about guided school programs or self-guided school visits, contact Barbara Kurland at [email protected] or 718-623-7235.